Graduate Course Rotation Schedule (PDF revised September 22, 2017)

 LIS 8976r Master’s Thesis Defense (0) (P/F grade only.)

 LIS 6024 Seminar in Theory and Foundations of Information Sciences (3)

 This course is a historical and critical examination of the intellectual traditions and foundational literature of library and information science (LIS).
 Readings in seminal works provide a rich background and context for analyzing and understanding current problems and future trends in LIS and developing research and applications to solve fundamental problems.

-LIS 6205 Issues in Information Behavior (3)
+LIS 6205 Seminar in Information Behavior (3)

 LIS 6269 Seminar in Information Science (3)

 The course introduces students to the core research and practice areas of Information Science (IS).
 The course emphasizes group reading, discussion and collaborative critical analysis of the methods, findings, and impacts of assigned readings.